bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:41 PM CT, May 12</p>
+<p class="updated_time"> Latest data: 03:23 PM CT, May 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 81°, which is 11° **warmer** than yesterday.
-Tomorrow is expected to be 16° *colder* than today.
+Tomorrow is expected to be 15° *colder* than today.

 Currently:

-- 80°
+- 81°
-- Breezy
+- Mostly Clear
 - 35% humidity
-- 14 mph wind
+- 15 mph wind
-- 9% cloud cover
+- 21% cloud cover
-- 35 AQI 🟩
+- 41 AQI 🟩
 - 0.01 inches of rain expected in the next 48 hours